 Propwash dredging is indiscriminate, releasing sediment into the water column with no control to minimize impacts on water quality, or control the fate of the resuspended sediment.
 Sediment resuspended in this manner could smother shellfish beds, submerged vegetation habitats, and result in the loss of navigability in adjacent berths and channels.
 Therefore propwash dredging is prohibited under these rules.

-The ecological values of intertidal and subtidal shallows are summarized in 7:7-9.15.
+The ecological values of intertidal and subtidal shallows are summarized in N.J.A.C.
+7:7-9.15.
 These ecological values will be weighed against loss of this habitat in comparison to the public value to be served by the new dredging.

 New dredging for the installation of submerged pipelines or cables is conditionally acceptable provided the dredging complies with the conditions of this section, the general water area rule specific to the project and the energy facility use rule, where applicable.